A new therapeutic approach to treating asthma attacks (Jackson Ng)

 Jackson Ng

-We know that some people with asthma still experience asthma attacks, even though they take their medications correctly.
+We know that some people with asthma still experience asthma attacks, even though they take their medicines correctly.

 That’s why we are supporting Jackson Ng in his PhD project which aims to lead us to new treatments for people with asthma!